jellankitz/game_zone/README.md

 # Game Zone

-An app that shows all your favorite video games videos from Youtube.
+An app that shows all your favorite video game videos from Youtube.